movefuns/movefuns/README.md

 # starcoin-framework-commons

-The Move commons library for starcoin-framework.
+The Move commons library on starcoin-framework.

 The goal of this library is to provide a common extension library on the starcoin-framework, and simplifying the development of DApp SmartContracts on Move, like apache-commons library on Java.